Tumuheirwe Florence

-Tumuheirwe Florence (5 March 1963) a Ugandan Human Rights Activist.
-She is currently the Executive Director of Kigezi Women in Development (KWID) - a women-led organization established in 1996 operating in Kigezi sub-region, in South Western Uganda.
+Tumuheirwe Florence (born 5 March 1963) is a Ugandan human rights activist.
+She is currently the executive director of Kigezi Women in Development (KWID), a women-led organization established in 1996 operating in Kigezi sub-region, in South Western Uganda.
 Her work focuses on gender equality, health advocacy, climate justice, economic justice, and environmental conservation.

 Background and education

 Florence was born in Rweikonko village, Kamwezi sub-county, Rukiga District.
-She studied her secondary education at Bweranyangi Girls' Senior Secondary School and holds qualifications in economics and community development, with specialized training in psychosocial support, reproductive health, and advocacy.
+She had her secondary education at Bweranyangi Girls' Senior Secondary School and holds qualifications in economics and community development, with specialized training in psychosocial support, reproductive health, and advocacy.